 Other complementary therapies include massage, which can ease muscle tension around the joints, and wearing compression gloves to reduce swelling.
 Even simple practices like acupuncture or alternating between heat and cold packs can make a difference.
 Think of your cream as the MVP for immediate relief, while these other therapies work in the background to support long-term joint health.

-Make Simple Lifestyle Changes
+Simple Lifestyle Changes That Make a Difference

 Small, consistent changes in your daily routine can have a big impact on hand arthritis.
 Start by paying attention to how you use your hands and identify activities that cause strain.
 If you work at a computer, consider an ergonomic keyboard and mouse.
 In the kitchen, look for gadgets with larger, more comfortable grips.
 Taking short, frequent breaks from repetitive tasks like typing, crafting, or gardening can also prevent stiffness from setting in.